BritishBambi/The-Waypoint-PP4/README.md

 Part way through development my access to the gitpod workspaces was limited and I was unable to work on my project for a few days.
 Fortunatly this was fixed so I could continue working on my project.

+### Existing Bugs

+When an email is sent from the site for allauth purposes emails can take up to 5 minutes to arrive, making for a slow wait time for the user to get actually logged in.
+This could maybe be solved with a new email smpt host over the current choice.

+When a user would update their account it would orignally redirect them back to the user profile page.
+However if the user updated their username then the orignal user profile link would break and provide a 404.
+To come up with a temp fix to this solution the form will redirect users back to the home page to avoid any error pages.

 ## Acknowledgments

 Thanks to [dev.to](https://dev.to/yahaya_hk/how-to-populate-your-database-with-data-from-an-external-api-in-django-398i) for providing the information to populate my pages and datbase with API content.